roge-rm/NMCode/README.md

 The last two options are so that I can quickly skip through all settings and use the NMSVE right away.
 Default options are set near the top of the code.

-Next the device prompts for the MIDI channel.
+#### Next the device prompts for the MIDI channel.
 Buttons 1 through 12 select those channels.

-Then the device prompts for the scale/mode:
+#### Then the device prompts for the scale/mode:

 * 1 Ionian Mode
 * 2	Dorian Mode
 * 3	Phrygian Mode
 * 4	None
-* 5	Lydian mode
+* 5	Lydian Mode
 * 6	Mixolydian Mode
 * 7	Aeolian Mode
 * 8	Locrian Mode
 * 9 Pentatonic Major Scale
+* 10 Penatonic Minor Scale
-* 10 Blues Scale
+* 11 Blues Scale
+* 12 Whole Tone Scale

-After the scale is selected you are prompted for the root note, this is chosen using the same note layout as original firmware (starting with C at the top left).
+#### After the mode is selected you are prompted for the root note, this is chosen using the same note layout as original firmware (starting with C at the top left).

-Finally you choose the function of the rotary knob:
+#### Finally you choose the function of the rotary knob:

 * 1 Velocity (sent with note data)
 * 2 Modulation CC (this is the current functionality in the stock firmware)